Léon Gambetta

 Léon Gambetta ([leɔ̃ ɡɑ̃bɛta]; 2 April 1838 – 31 December 1882) was a French lawyer and republican politician who proclaimed the French Third Republic in 1870 and played a prominent role in its early government.

 Early life and education

 Born in Cahors, Gambetta is said to have inherited his vigour and eloquence from his father, a Genoese grocer who had married a Frenchwoman named Massabie.
 At the age of fifteen, Gambetta lost the sight of his right eye in an accident, and it eventually had to be removed.
-Despite this handicap, he distinguished himself at school in Cahors.
+Despite this disability, he distinguished himself at school in Cahors.
 He then worked at his father's grocery shop in Cahors, the Bazar génois ("Genoese bazaar"), and in 1857 went to study at the Faculty of Law of Paris.
 His temperament gave him great influence among the students of the Quartier latin, and he was soon known as an inveterate enemy of the imperial government.